 Native ads, on the other hand, aren’t ‘rented space’ or ‘purchased real estate’ on a page.
 They’re more along the lines of sponsored content.
 Perhaps you’re following a blog about marketing techniques, and there’s an article with an infographic about how a popular antacid’s new campaign is progressing.
 It’s technically relevant, but is still created with the purpose of driving leads for the sponsor in question.

 Native ads are definitely a more subtle form of advertising, but internet users all seem to agree that they’re far easier on the eyes.

 And this list is by no means exhaustive.

 Being an industrial manufacturer tends to mean being part of a business where marketing techniques in general are just a few years behind other industries’.
-There are likely plenty of well-established techniques in digital marketing that can be just as helpful to you in your B2B space as these new and upcoming trends…but it’s important to know both the new and the old, because sometimes different marketing strategies or technologies actually stack on one another (ie: video marketing in general and then personalized video marketing).
+There are likely plenty of well-established techniques in digital marketing that can be just as helpful to you in your B2B space as these new and upcoming trends.
+Still, it’s important to know both the new and the old, because sometimes different marketing strategies or technologies actually stack on one another.
+(For example, building on video marketing in general with personalized video marketing).

 The point is, you should have plenty of options to choose from: so that’s why we’re here.